New Hampshire SR-22 Insurance for 2022

 Driving safely and obeying traffic laws are easy ways to keep more money in your pocket.

-There are many different reasons someone would need SR-22 insurance in New Hampshire.
+There are many reasons someone would need SR-22 insurance in New Hampshire.

 Also, those who are convicted of driving while intoxicated (DWI) and/or have license suspensions or revocations will need to file.
 Scroll down to learn more about New Hampshire DUI laws and how they can affect your car insurance rates.

-Filing SR-22 in NH can cost $15-$25 depending on your age, gender, driving history, and credit score.
+Filing for SR-22 insurance in NH can cost $15-$25 depending on your age, gender, driving history, and credit score.
 However, this fee may be tacked onto the driver’s rates.

 Does SR-22 raise your insurance?
 Yes, it can.